Canop/bacon/README.md

 ### What does it exactly do ?

-It watches the content of your source directories and launches `cargo check` on changes.
+It watches the content of your source directories and launches `cargo check` or other commands on changes.

 Watching and computations are done on background threads to prevent any blocking.